visual-trials/X16-Hardware-Tests/fx_tests/README.md

 Alternatively you can use a .rom file (inside the ROM folder) to run these tests as a ROM.

-## Test results
+# Test programs

+In the following sections several test programs will be described and screenshots will be included for each run on a machine or emulator.

+These test programs test something specific: either an old or a new feature of VERA.
+Basicly, if things are working, something has been proven to work on that machine or emulator.

+What they actually tested is mentioned in the column *"What this tests"*.
+This column will contain test result codes.

-Each test result (see below) has its own code, which starts with a specific letter to group them together.
+These start with a specific letter to group them together.
 These are the test groups:

 | Group | Meaning |
 | ---- | ------- |